uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 7. Developer testing is reviewed by HMRC (including fraud header validity).
 If testing is satisfactory an email questionnaire and request for product demonstration is sent, otherwise further testing and development will be required for review.
 8. Software vendor demonstrates their software to HMRC over online screen sharing.
 9. Production credentials are issued if all requirements are met or further development required and a new demonstration needs to be organised.
-10. Software is listed on [Find software for Making Tax Digital for VAT](https://www.tax.service.gov.uk/making-tax-digital-software) GOV.UK page for VAT after going through the HMRC recognition process.
+10. Software is listed on GOV.UK after going through the HMRC recognition process.

 ## Production approvals process for Making Tax Digital for SA